-Soon enough Ellery learns that Howard had a one-night stand the previous year with his pretty young stepmother Sally, and that a mysterious blackmailer now has his hands on certain letters Howard foolishly wrote to her, letters that would make the truth plain to the cuckolded Diedrich.
-Howard and Sally have both sworn never to revive the affair, and are now willing to pay up rather than see Diedrich hurt by learning what happened, even though Ellery warns that they’ll just end up paying till they run out of money, and the extortionist will then spill the beans anyway…
+Soon enough Ellery learns that Howard had a one-night stand the previous year with his pretty young stepmother Sally, and that an unidentified blackmailer now has his hands on certain letters Howard foolishly wrote to her, letters that would make it plain to Diedrich that he’s been cuckolded.
+Howard and Sally have both sworn never to revive the affair, and are now willing to pay the blackmailer rather than see Diedrich hurt by learning what happened, even though Ellery warns that they’ll just end up paying till they run out of money, and the creep will then spill the beans anyway…

 Things get tangled from then on, with revelations about Howard’s biological parents, a midnight trip to a local graveyard, Diedrich asking more than once what the hell is going on, and Ellery almost getting arrested on a charge of theft before storming out of the Van Horn house in anger.
 As he’s driving back to New York, he suddenly sees the pattern that he’s overlooked until now — over the course of the book, Howard’s broken nine of the Ten Commandments, and he’s about to break the one he hasn’t yet – Thou Shalt Not Kill.
 Racing back to Wrightsville in the belief that Diedrich is going to be Howard’s target, Ellery explains to the millionaire that he’s in deadly danger — only to discover that Howard’s actually killed Sally in the course of another blackout.
 When Howard is arrested, Ellery explains his solution to Police Chief Dakin and County Prosecutor Chalanski – and when Howard commits suicide before he can be taken to jail, the case is closed, and becomes a national sensation that has everybody calling the case the greatest of Ellery’s career.

-A year passes, during which Ellery solves one tough case after another, until finally he decides enough sleuthing is enough and tries to go back to novel-writing.
-A chance discovery leads him to suspect that Howard couldn’t have come up with the Ten Commandments pattern on his own, and further inquiries tell him that Diedrich had been lying about a key finding in the investigation, and that a crucial piece of evidence had been faked.
+A year passes, during which Ellery roams the globe solving one tough case after another, until finally he decides enough sleuthing is enough and tries to go back to novel-writing.
+A chance discovery leads him to realize that Howard couldn’t have come up with the Ten Commandments pattern on his own; further inquiries tell him that Diedrich had been lying about a key finding in the investigation, and that a crucial piece of evidence had been faked.
 Putting all the clues together, Ellery sneaks into the Van Horn house and confronts Diedrich with the truth – he’d known all along about the affair, he’d decided to kill Howard and Sally in revenge, and he’d come up with the whole complicated Ten Commandments frame-up of Howard because it was the kind of thing Ellery would figure out and, having done so, believe to be the truth.
 Ellery lets Diedrich commit suicide rather than face trial and, nobody else knowing he’d been in the house, leaves in silence.

 So, where to start?
 (Yeah, all that was preliminary!)
 Well, there are a lot of good things about Wonder.
-There is a constant pervasive sense of menace, of things going on that we can vaguely perceive but not understand, that makes it Queen’s best novel of suspense.
+There is a constant pervasive sense of menace, of things going on that we can vaguely perceive but not understand, that makes it Queen’s best novel from the point of view of pure suspense.
 There’s a moment of genuine peril for Ellery when it looks as if Chief Dakin is going to haul him off to jail.
 And Diedrich and Howard are two of Queen’s most memorable characters, even if you want to slap Howard half the time.